shalikadulaj/IoT-Mini-Project-1/README.md

 ## Sensing Layer

 In this implementation, we utilized the FIT [IOT-LAB M3](https://www.iot-lab.info/docs/boards/iot-lab-m3/) microcontroller for capturing temperature, atmospheric pressure, and LUX level data.

 The FIT IOT-LAB M3 is built on an STM32 (ARM Cortex M3) microcontroller, featuring an ATMEL radio interface operating at 2.4 GHz, and equipped with four sensors.

 ### Sensors
-4 sensors connected to the MCU via the I2C bus are embedded into the IoT-LAB M3 board:
+Four sensors connected to the MCU via the I2C bus are embedded into the IoT-LAB M3 board:

 - the light sensor: this measures ambient light intensity in lux.
 [ISL29020](https://www.iot-lab.info/assets/misc/docs/iot-lab-m3/ISL29020.pdf)
 - the pressure and temperature sensor: this measures atmospheric pressure in hPa.
 [LPS331AP](https://www.iot-lab.info/assets/misc/docs/iot-lab-m3/LPS331AP.pdf)